deepaksood619/deepaksood619.github.io/docs/psychology/soft-skills/speaking-story-talking-conversation-presentation-phrases.md

 - lips coming alive "brrrr" like kids
 - tongue exaggerated "la, la, la, la"
 - "rrrrrrrrr" like champagne for the tongue
-- siren high to low 2x "oooweeeeaaaw"  copied comment , used for reminder perposes
+- siren high to low 2x "oooweeeeaaaw"  copied comment , used for reminder purposes

 ## Links